DSXiangLi/DecryptPrompt/README.md

   - MedAgents: Large Language Models as Collaborators for Zero-shot Medical Reasoning
   - War and Peace (WarAgent): Large Language Model-based Multi-Agent Simulation of World Wars
   - More Agents Is All You Need
+  - Small LLMs Are Weak Tool Learners: A Multi-LLM Agent
 - 自主学习和探索进化
   - AppAgent: Multimodal Agents as Smartphone Users
   - Investigate-Consolidate-Exploit: A General Strategy for Inter-Task Agent Self-Evolution